-Instruction occurs in the traditional classroom setting.
 The curriculum includes 38 credit hours earned through courses including, but not limited to Clinical Epidemiology, Clinical Biostatistics, Comparative Effectiveness Research, Leadership, Regression Methods for Clinical Research, Grants Overview, Critical Review of the Literature, Ethical Issues in Clinical Research and Clinical Trials.
 In addition to these courses, students are provided with the opportunity to conduct individual research with the assistance of a research mentor and a board of advisors appointed by MUSC.

 The MSCR Program is a non-thesis program.
 Our students will be expected to demonstrate their proficiency in clinical research in patient populations by developing a grant proposal suitable for submission to a funding agency.
 Throughout the program, the students’ four member advisory committee closely monitors his/her progress.

 At the end of the program, students should be able to: